zapboy216/Another-Next-BoilerPlate/README.md

-# Dinan Vercel Next Boilerplate
+# The Vercel Next Dinan Boilerplate
-       a boilerplate in typescript.
+       a boilerplate in typescript. project under construction